bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

 ---

-# Datacenter GPUs and a Raspberry Pi
+# Raspberry Pis and Datacenter GPUs
 ## or, I Built an Offline LLM Box: Pi CM5 + A100 = 80 tokens/sec in a Shoebox

 I'm reasonably impressed with the state of AI in 2025, but the wizened computer nerd in me hates that everything is cloud-based and reliant on an Internet connection.
 The 1337 haxxor hates that all the data goes off into a Microsoft datacenter.
 And the electrical engineer part of me wants to fix this.